TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-As part of this field trip, students attended a presentation about the history and geometry of baseball before attending in a docent-led, behind-the-scenes tour of AT&T Park and solving problems related to area and perimeter.
+As part of this field trip, students attended a presentation on the history and geometry of baseball, followed by a docent-led, behind-the-scenes tour of AT&T Park, where they solved problems related to area and perimeter.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Measurement and Geometry: